Resentment in Relationships: How to Identify and Overcome It

 6. Lack of communication

 Miscommunication between spouses can lead to resentment in relationships.
-Not addressing the fundamental source of all hate is a communication problem.
+Failing to address the fundamental source of all hate is a communication problem.
 A partner often expects the other to predict their needs.
 They fail because their partner is not a mind reader, which frustrates them.

 7. Insecurities

 Another reason resentment can stem in your relationship is that you may be experiencing insecurity and self-esteem.
-These feelings are unpleasant notions that are internalized, yet they have the potential to manifest themselves externally and manifest themselves in harmful behaviors such as anger and jealousy.
+These feelings are unpleasant notions that are internalized, yet they have the potential to manifest externally and manifest in harmful behaviors, such as anger and jealousy.

 Effects of Resentment on Relationships

-Unresolved feelings of resentment in relationships can develop a lack of intimacy, unhappiness, emotional intimacy, mistrust, and unmet wants and needs.
+Unresolved feelings of resentment in relationships can lead to a lack of intimacy, unhappiness, emotional distance, mistrust, and unmet wants and needs.

 Decline of Trust